sbw70/verification-constraints/labs/nuvl-edge/disconnected-authority/README.md

 poc006a-commit-before-accept/
 ```

-POC006A tests the crash window after persistent state has been committed but before the successful response is returned.
+POC006A tests the crash window after persistent spent-state has been committed but before the successful response is returned to the client.

-Known client-side files include:
+Client-side files include:

 ```text
 poc006_prepare_crash_artifact_archer.py